 Number of spools and colors

 It’s vital to know the number of spools plus the colors you will incorporate in different sewing projects.
 Most reels are either stacked or cross-wound.
 Stacked spools are great on vertical spool pins to feed off your thread evenly of the spool, and your thread will come out in a way unique to it.
-Threads like CraftsOpoly Embroidery Machine Polyester Thread have awesome spools with colors printed on the inside to save time when you want to start sewing.
+Threads like Simthread Polyester Embroidery Thread have awesome spools with color numbers printed on them to save time when you want to start sewing.

 Cross wounds spools, on the other hand, work best on horizontals to allow your thread to come out of the spool evenly.
 Some sets even come with spools of the same color while others lack duplicates and need to be replaced depending on how often you use them.